-6.1.2 Implementation of the 38 hour week

-- (a) The 38 hour week shall be implemented on one of the following bases, most suitable to each employer, after consultation with, and giving reasonable consideration to the wishes of the employees concerned: - (i) by employees working less than 8 ordinary hours each day; or - (ii) by employees working less than 8 ordinary hours on one or more days each work cycle; or

-- (iii) by fixing one or more work days on which all employees will be off during a particular work cycle; or - (iv) by rostering employees off on various days of the week during a particular work cycle, so that each employee has one work day off during that cycle. - (b) Employees may agree that the ordinary hours of work are to exceed 8 on any day, thus enabling more than one work day to be taken off during a particular work cycle. - (c) Notwithstanding any other provision in clause 6.1.2, where the arrangement of ordinary hours of work provides for a rostered day off, the employer and the majority of employees concerned, may agree to accrue up to a maximum of 5 rostered days off.
-Where such agreement has been reached, the accrued rostered days off shall be taken within 12 calendar months of the date on which the first rostered day off was accrued.
-Consent to accrue rostered days off shall not be unreasonably withheld by either party. - (d) Different methods of implementation of the 38 hour week may apply to individual employees, groups or sections of employees. - 6.1.3 Procedures for individual employer discussions - (a) The employer and its employees concerned shall consult over the most appropriate means of implementation and working a 38 hour week. - (b) The objective of such consultation shall be to reach agreement on the method of implementing and working the 38 hour week. - (c) The outcome of such consultation shall be recorded in writing. - (d) In cases where agreement cannot be reached as a result of consultation between the parties, either party may request the assistance or advice of the Union or the respective employer industrial organisation. - (e) Notwithstanding the consultative procedures outlined above, and notwithstanding any lack of agreement by employees, the employer shall have the right to make the final determination as to the method by which the 38 hour week is implemented or worked from time to time. - (f) After implementation of the 38 hour week, upon giving 7 days' notice or such shorter period as may be mutually agreed upon, the method of working the 38 hour week may be altered, from time to time, following negotiations between the employer and employees concerned, utilising the foregoing provisions of clause 6.1, including clause 6.1.3(e).
+- 6.1.2 Working of a 38 hour-week - (a) The 38 hour week shall be worked on one of the following bases, most suitable to each employer, after consultation with, and giving reasonable consideration to the wishes of the employees concerned: - (i) by employees working less than 8 ordinary hours each day; or - (ii) by employees working less than 8 ordinary hours on one or more days each work cycle; or - (iii) by fixing one or more work days on which all employees will be off during a particular work cycle; or - (iv) by rostering employees off on various days of the week during a particular work cycle, so that each employee has one work day off during that cycle. - (b) Employees may agree that the ordinary hours of work are to exceed 8 on any day, thus enabling more than one work day to be taken off during a particular work cycle. - (c) Notwithstanding any other provision in clause 6.1, where the arrangement of ordinary hours of work provides for a rostered day off, the employer and the majority of employees concerned may agree to accrue up to a maximum of 5 rostered days off.
+Where such agreement has been reached, the accrued rostered days off shall be taken within 12 calendar months of the date on which the first rostered day off accrued and shall not be unreasonably withheld by either party. - (d) Different methods of implementation of the 38 hour week may apply to individual employees, groups or sections of employees. - 6.1.3 Procedures for individual employer discussions - (a) The employer and its employees concerned shall consult over the most appropriate means of implementation and working a 38 hour week. - (b) The objective of such consultation shall be to reach agreement on the method of implementing and working the 38 hour week. - (c) The outcome of such consultation shall be recorded in writing. - (d) In cases where agreement cannot be reached as a result of consultation between the parties, either party may request the assistance or advice of the Union or the respective employer Union. - (e) Notwithstanding the consultative procedures outlined above, and notwithstanding any lack of agreement by employees, the employer shall have the right to make the final determination as to the method by which the 38 hour week is implemented or worked from time to time.

+(f) After implementation of the 38 hour week, upon giving 7 days' notice of such shorter period as may be mutually agreed upon, the method of working the 38 hour week may be altered, from time to time, following negotiations between the employer and employees concerned, utilising the provisions of clause 6.1.